yoanesber/Spring-Boot-JWT-Auth-PostgreSQL/README.md

 http://localhost:8081/
 ```

-You can test the API using:
-    - Postman (Desktop/Web version)
+You can test the API using: Postman (Desktop/Web version) or cURL
-    - cURL

 ---